Our Lady of Bellefonte Hospital: Closure

-On January 21, 2020, Bon Secours Mercy Health announced that Our Lady of Bellefonte Hospital and Bellefonte Physician Services will be closing in September 2020.
+On January 21, 2020, Bon Secours Mercy Health announced that Our Lady of Bellefonte Hospital and Bellefonte Physician Services would be closing in September 2020.

-On February 20, 2020, Bon Secours Mercy pushed up the closing date to April 30, 2020 due to lack of staffing.
-The inpatient hospital facility and emergency department officially closed on April 30, 2020 with all OLBH services ending on or before the original September 30 closing date.
-Many of OLBH's off-site facilities were absorbed by King's Daughters Medical Center (KDMC) in Ashland and Southern Ohio Medical Center (SOMC) in Portsmouth, Ohio.
-In addition, most of OLBH's medical providers as well as a large number of staff members were hired by KDMC, SOMC, Mountain Health Network's Cabell Huntington Hospital and St. Mary's Medical Center in Huntington, West Virginia as well as other medical facilities in the area.
+On February 20, 2020, Bon Secours Mercy pushed up the closing date to April 30, 2020, due to lack of staffing.
+The inpatient hospital facility and emergency department officially closed on April 30, 2020, with all OLBH services ending on or before the original September 30 closing date.
+Many of OLBH's facilities were absorbed by King's Daughters Medical Center (KDMC) (now UK King's Daughters) in Ashland and Southern Ohio Medical Center (SOMC) in Portsmouth, Ohio.
+In addition, most of OLBH's medical providers as well as a large number of staff members were hired by KDMC, SOMC, Mountain Health Network's Cabell Huntington Hospital and St. Mary's Medical Center in Huntington, West Virginia, as well as other medical facilities in the area.

 On April 16, 2020, Bon Secours Mercy Health announced they had agreed to allow KDMC to use the hospital facility and equipment as a surge facility if needed during the COVID-19 pandemic after the April 30 closing date.
-In addition, it was announced that the Vitality Center would reopen on June 1, 2020 under KDMC management.
+In addition, it was announced that the Vitality Center would reopen on June 1, 2020, under KDMC ownership and management.

 In December 2020, Bon Secours Mercy announced that they would donate the Bellefonte Pavilion building to the Greenup County Fiscal Court, who immediately declared the facility to be surplus county property and began accepting bids for potential purchase.
 On January 25, 2021, the fiscal court agreed to sell the building and adjacent property to King's Daughters Medical Center for $3 million.

 Addiction Recovery Care (ARC) of Louisa, Kentucky announced in April 2021 that they were considering purchasing the main hospital building and other former OLBH property to develop a residential treatment facility for individuals dealing with substance abuse disorders, as well as reopening the psychiatric and detox units previously operated by OLBH.
 ARC stated that the proposed facility would be similar to their Crown Recovery Center men's facility at the former St. Catharine College in Springfield, although the Russell facility would house both men and women.
 After discussions with city of Russell, Greenup County and Kentucky state officials as well as area residents, ARC signed a letter of intent to purchase the property in December 2021.
 On March 11, 2022, ARC and Bon Secours Mercy Health announced that a purchase agreement for the OLBH property had been finalized.
+The psychiatric and recovery facility officially reopened in the former OLBH behavioral health building under Addiction Recovery Center ownership and management in November 2023 while renovations on the former main hospital building remain ongoing.